great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_that_span_multiple_batches_using_evaluation_parameters.rst

     This declaration above includes two ``$PARAMETERS``.
 The first is the real parameter that will be used after the Expectation Suite is stored and deployed in a Validation Operator.
 The second parameter supports immediate evaluation in the notebook.

-    When executed in the notebook, this Expectation will generate an :ref:`Expectation Validation Result`:
+    When executed in the notebook, this Expectation will generate an :ref:`Expectation Validation Result`.
+Most values will be missing, since interactive evaluation was disabled.

     .. code-block:: python

         {
-            "result": {
-                "observed_value": 506
-            },
             "meta": {},
-            "exception_info": null,
-            "success": false
+            "success": null,
+            "result": {},
+            "exception_info": null
         }

     .. warning::